TaggrNetwork/Taggr/docs/WHITEPAPER.md

 The policy is vague on purpose and will require a social consensus among the stalwarts.

 **Posts violating this policy are a subject to moderation.**

+## Realms

+Realms represent sub-communities grouped by a certain topic.
+Every realm can have its own term and conditions, so that any violation of them can lead to

+- flagging of user's post to stalwarts,
+- moving of the post of of the realm which is penalized with `$realm_cleanup_penalty` cycles and karma points.

+By joining a realm, a user implicitly agrees with its terms and conditions.

 ## Moderation